tobykurien/Sparkler/README.md

 As evident from the [TechEmpower Benchmarks], Java is significantly faster than other, more developer-friendly web frameworks like Django, Rails, or node.js.

-Sparkler is an attempt to bring developer-friendliness to Java web development by using Rails/Sinatra-style Java libraries/frameworks together with [Xtend] to provide the syntactic sugar and other nice language features.
+Sparkler is an attempt to bring developer-friendliness to Java web development by using Rails/Sinatra-style Java libraries/frameworks together with Xtend to provide syntactic sugar and other fun language features (like extension methods and lambdas).
 The result should be the best of both worlds: incredible performance with a developer-friendly framework to make Java web development fun.

 Tech
 -----------